Grab your popcorn folks. It’s storytime!

 Failure to address the project scope’s complexity: The city decided to pursue the project in spite of Breier Neidle Patrone Associates (who evaluated the baggage system) blatantly stating that it was too complex.
 They also tried to cram the project into an unrealistic timeline of about 2 years.
 When Senior Managers at BAE Systems (the company that undertook the project) were initially skeptical about its complexity and estimated a timeline of 4 years, the city ignored their concerns and stuck to its 2-year deadline.

 Failure to address stakeholder’s concerns earlier: The Airlines were not involved in the initial decision-making process.
-When they were eventually asked for feedback mid-way through the project, they posed additional requests that required substantial redesigns in the already completed portions of the project and lead to a major waste of time and resources.
+When they were eventually asked for feedback mid-way through the project, they posed additional requests that required substantial redesigns in the already completed portions of the project and it led to a major waste of time and resources.

 This is the ugly part about scope creep.

-While in a small project like my sock business, or my now-defunct hillbilly truck, the damages of scope creep are sometimes minimal, for big companies and products, scope creep has a real impact that affects people and resources deeply.
+While in a small project like my sock business or my now-defunct hillbilly truck, the damages of scope creep are sometimes minimal, for big companies and products, scope creep has a real impact that affects people and resources deeply.